nocvp/nocvp-api-docs/source/includes/_general.md

 The API is accessed by making HTTP requests to endpoint URL, in which GET or POST variables contain information about what you wish to access.
 Every endpoint is accessed via an SSL-enabled HTTPS (port 443), this is because everything is using OAuth 2.0.

 ##Responses
 Each response returns a valid json object or array.
-In case of api returns array X-Total-Count http header could be checked for the number of objects in the array.
+In case of api returns array X-Total-Count http header can be checked for the total number of objects could be fetched.

 ##Paging Results
 For the most part, if the API action is plural, you can page it via a query string parameter.